hathach/tinyusb/README.md

 [Here is the details for getting started](docs/getting_started.md) with the stack.

+## Porting

+Want to help add TinyUSB support for a new MCU?
+Read [here](docs/porting.md) for an explanation on the low-level API needed by TinyUSB.

+## License

+MIT license for all TinyUSB sources `src` folder, [Full license is here](LICENSE).
+However each file is individually licensed especially those in `lib` and `hw/mcu` folder.
+Please make sure you understand all the license term for files you use in your project.

 ## Uses

 TinyUSB is currently used by these other projects: